Build multi-modal AI applications using our new open-source Vision AI SDK.

 npm run standalone-ui

-This will open your browser and connect you to a call where you can talk to the OpenAI agent.
-As you talk to the agent, you will notice your shell will contain logs for each event that OpenAI is sending.
+This opens your browser and connects you to a call where you can talk to the OpenAI agent.
+As you talk, your shell logs each event OpenAI sends.

 js